fabianuribe/fabianuribe.github.io/_posts/2015-11-02-dont-use-percentages-for-that-layout.markdown

 ### The \<table\> element

-Even though some people will laugh at you for using a ```<table>``` element, if absolute cross-browser compatibility is a requirement, this is the way to go.
+Even though some people could laugh at the thought of using ```<table>``` elements in these days, if absolute cross-browser compatibility is a requirement, this is the way to go.

 <div class="sample sample-a">
     <table>